Thank you for your interest in speaking at our upcoming Dec 10 – 11, 2017 Women in Automotive Conference!

 - Dates to Remember

-Deadline Date Call for Speaker Proposals Opens October 1, 2016 Call for Speaker Proposals Closes April 1, 2017 Notification of Accepted and Declined Proposals On or Before May 15, 2017 Presentation Submission On or before Friday, May 29, 2017 (or 2 weeks from Notification of Accepted Proposal) Presentation Corrections: You will receive notes and suggestions for corrections once reviewed by the WIA Board.
-June 5, 2017 Final presentation Submissions On or Before Monday, June 12, 2017 Changes to title, employment, or bio:
+Deadline Date Call for Speaker Proposals Opens August 1, 2017 Call for Speaker Proposals Closes October 15, 2017 Notification of Accepted and Declined Proposals TBD Presentation Submission TBD Presentation Corrections: You will receive notes and suggestions for corrections once reviewed by the WIA Board.
+TBD Final presentation Submissions TBD Changes to title, employment, or bio:

 Once accepted as a speaker, we must receive your